komposter/CommunityPowerEA.com/_docs/signals-and-filters.md

 String parameters must be enclosed in single quotes.

-**Warning!** Indicators with "parameters groups" can't be used with parameters specified!
+{% include alert.html type="warning" title="Warning" content="Indicators with "parameters groups" can't be used with parameters specified!" %}

 <br />